-As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, microdata files and compendiums of tables.
-Data are released through MEPSnet, an online interactive tool developed to give users the ability to statistically analyze MEPS data in real time.
+As soon as data collection and editing are completed, the MEPS survey data are released to the public in staged releases of summary reports, microdata files, and compendiums of tables.
+Data are also released through MEPSnet, an online interactive tool developed to give users the ability to statistically analyze MEPS data in real time.
 Summary reports and compendiums of tables are released as printed documents and electronic files.
-Microdata files are released as electronic files.
+Microdata files are released on CD-ROM and/or as electronic files.